wintersys-projects/adt-build-machine-scripts.orig/README.md

 5. For object store services, one of - Digital Ocean Spaces, Exoscale Object Store, Linode Object Store, Vultr Object Store

-6. I chose these VPS providers to deploy with because they have managed database offerings, if you wish to make a production ready deployment with this toolkit it is recommended that you make your deloyment using their managed database offerings.
+6. I chose these VPS providers to deploy with because they have (had in the case of Linode currently - 2024) managed database offerings, if you wish to make a production ready deployment with this toolkit it is recommended that you make your deloyment using their managed database offerings.
 For development deployments, you can use the custom database install.

 --------------------------------